 Bedding material says a lot, but there are other traits to keep in mind while choosing the best bedding for hot sleepers.
 Consider these tips while you’re shopping for new cooling sheets.

-Natural materials like cotton and linen always offer superior breathability.
-Synthetic fabrics are woven extremely tight, causing them to trap heat.
-Plus, you can rest easily knowing 100-percent natural textiles are also safer for the environment, workers, and your health.
+Natural materials like cotton and linen always offer superior breathability compared to synthetic materials, which are woven extremely tight, causing them to trap heat.
+Plus, you can rest easily knowing 100 percent natural textiles are also safer for the environment, workers, and your health.

-Higher thread counts are associated with comfort and luxury, but it’s not the holy grail of cool bed sheets.
-With thread counts, or GSM in linen, the higher the number, the more dense the yarn.
-However, these tightly packed threads prevent airflow and add weight.
+Higher thread counts are often associated with comfort and luxury, but that’s not the holy grail when it comes to choosing cooling bed sheets.
+With thread counts for cotton, or GSM for linen, the higher the number, the denser the yarn which means these tightly packed threads prevent airflow and add weight.

-Still, very low counts may indicate poor quality.
-So instead, look for something in the middle of your fabric’s ideal thread count range.
+In some cases, very low thread counts may indicate poor quality.
+Instead, look for something in the middle of your fabric’s ideal thread count range.

-Always keep an eye out for fabric blends when buying bedding.
-Blends may introduce some desirable qualities like improving your textile’s longevity or elasticity, but you could end up with a product you didn’t actually want.
+Always keep an eye out for fabric blends when buying new bedding.
+Certain blends may introduce some desirable qualities like improving your textile’s longevity or elasticity, but you could end up with a product you didn’t actually want.

-For example, a bit of polyester in your linen sheets would mean they’re no longer biodegradable.
-So read your packages carefully!
+For example, a bit of polyester blended in your linen sheets means that they’re no longer biodegradable, so read your packages carefully!

-Remember that we lose heat (and sweat) through our heads too.
-So, don’t forget to swap out your old pillowcases when you update the rest of your bedding!
+Remember that we lose heat (and sweat) through our heads, too.
+Don’t forget to swap out your old pillowcases when you update the rest of your bedding and make sure it’s made of the same cooling materials!
 Plus, that cool pillow feeling is a simple pleasure like no other.

-After all the work you’ve spent searching for cool sheets for hot sleepers, it’d be a shame for them to disappoint.
-However, if you find your cooling sheets aren’t helpful — or worse, make you warmer — it’s nice to have the security of a return policy behind you.
+After you’ve taken the time and effort to search for cool sheets for hot sleepers, it’d be a shame if they were disappointing.
+However, if you find that your cooling sheets aren’t helpful — or worse, make you warmer — it’s nice to have the security of a return policy behind you.

-The best cooling sheets for hot sleepers are made from breathable, lightweight, and absorbent materials like linen and percale cotton.
-In addition, aim for lower thread counts, natural textiles, and avoid heat-trapping synthetics.
-Remember this while shopping, and you’ll enjoy the best, coolest sleep of your life!
+Remember, the best cooling sheets for hot sleepers are made from breathable, lightweight, and absorbent materials including linen and organic percale cotton.
+Aim for lower threat counts, and natural textiles, and avoid any heat-trapping synthetics.
+Keep these tips in mind while you shop, and you’ll find the perfect sheets to provide you with the coolest, best sleep of your life.